tailrecursion/hoplon-uberwar/README.md

 # Hoplon Uberjar Example

-An example project with tasks to help you package it up as an uberwar file and work locally during development.
+An example project that uses Hoplon and Castra, with tasks to help you package it up as an uberwar file or work locally during development.

 ## Usage